-The Markers icon on the ribbon tab Home | group Paragraph allows you to show formatting markers, such as paragraph marks, tabs, spaces, etc., so that they are easier to recognize in the text.
+If you enable this icon on the ribbon tab Home | group Paragraph, you can show formatting markers, such as paragraph marks, tabs, spaces, etc., so that they are easier to recognize in the text.

 To hide the formatting marks, click on the icon again.